umr4nlp/umr-guidelines/guidelines.md

 ###### Part 3-2-1-1-1.
 Nonverbal clauses

 There is a small set of predicates that use lexicalized roles at all stages of the road map; therefore, frame files for these predicates are created at Stage 1 annotation.
-These are the nonverbal clause predicates shown in Table 7.
+These are the nonverbal clause predicates shown in Table 11 (see also [Part 3-1-1-3](#part-3-1-1-3-states-and-entities) and [Part 3-1-3-5](#Part-3-1-3-5-Non-verbal-clauses)).
 These are repeated below with their participant role annotation.

-Each nonverbal clause predicate has an `ARG0` and an `ARG1`; these map to the semantic roles as shown in Table 7.
+Each nonverbal clause predicate has an `ARG0` and an `ARG1`; these map to the semantic roles as shown in Table 11.

 <div id="tab:nonverbalprs">